DUNE-DAQ/daqconf/docs/MigratingToNewConfgen.md

 The first column is the Source ID for a given link.
 Multiple links may have the same SourceID, depending on the detector configuration.
 The next four fields specify the physical location of the link in hardware coordinates and the [DetID](https://github.com/DUNE-DAQ/detdataformats/blob/develop/include/detdataformats/DetID.hpp).
 Next comes the FELIX card location, as host/card #, and the final two numbers are the link location within the FELIX (Super Logic Region and Link #).
 For physical (e.g. FELIX links), there are up to 2 SLRs each supporting up to 5 links.
 For the HD_TPC detector, "DetCrate" corresponds to "APA".

 _daqconf_multiru_gen_ will create a readout app for each unique host/card pair in the given hardware map file.
-The hardware map can be passed using the `--hardware-map-file` command-line option or via `readout.hardware_map_file`.
+The hardware map can be passed using the `--hardware-map-file` command-line option or via `readout.detector_readout_map_file`.
 Note that detector type HD_TPC can be used for both ProtoWIB and DUNEWIB configurations, they are distinguished using `readout.clock_speed_hz`.

 ### Bonus Example (Coldbox Config)
 Command line version: